 Our Science

-Vantage Biosciences is at the forefront of targeting the root cause of vision loss associated with diabetes.
+Vantage Biosciences is at the forefront of targeting the root cause of inflammation in Diabetic Retinopathy and Metabolic Dysfunction-Associated Steatohepatitis.

 Diabetic Eye Disease